 4. Trip details

-Then there are those all-important trip details, such as the correct airports you’ll be using and travel dates.
+Then there are those all-important trip details, like correct airports and travel dates.
 Write them down or memorize them before you begin.

 ⓘ TIP: Use an app to keep all your travel arrangements organized and accessible.
-We recommend TripIt, which is free to use.
+We recommend TripIt.
+It’s free to use.

 5. Available credit card balance